OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/09-reading-a-keypad.md

 We're no strangers to arrays by now, so this time we can dive a bit deeper into their capabilities.
 At the lowest level, arrays are actually represented as a hex number that represents a location in computer memory - the location of the start of the array.
 This means that arrays can store other arrays just as well as regular numbers.

-To explain, first thing to know is arrays are continous in memory.
+To explain, first thing to know is arrays are continuous in memory.
 This means that each element of an array sequentially follows the previous, always.
 By knowing the size of each element and the head address, an array can be very easily manipulated.
 So to save space and needless computation, the start of the array is passed around as a handle to manipulate the whole thing.

 In modern computers, addresses are almost always represented as an `int` or hex number.